Linuxfabrik/monitoring-plugins/check-plugins/file-ownership/README.md

 ## Overview

-Checks the ownership (owner and group) of a list of files against expected values.
-The default file list covers most files defined in the CIS Security Benchmarks for RHEL, Debian, Ubuntu and Fedora, plus several application-specific paths.
-Files that do not exist on the system are silently skipped.

-Alerting Logic:

-* WARN if any file's owner or group does not match the expected value.

-Data Collection:
+Verifies that critical system files have the expected owner and group.
+Ships with a built-in list of important files (GRUB, SSH, sudoers, PAM, cron, etc.) and supports custom entries.
+Alerts when the actual ownership does not match the expected values.

+**Data Collection:**

-* Uses `os.stat()` to read file ownership directly, without shelling out to external commands.
+* Uses `os.stat()` to read file ownership directly, without shelling out to external commands
 * Resolves numeric UIDs/GIDs to names.
-If a UID/GID has no corresponding name, the numeric value is displayed.
+If a UID/GID has no corresponding name, the numeric value is displayed

-Compatibility:
+* Files that do not exist on the system are silently skipped

+**Compatibility:**

-* Linux only.
-Not compiled for Windows.
+* Linux only
-* Depending on the file and user (e.g. running as `icinga`), sudo (sudoers) may be needed.
+* Depending on the file and user (e.g. running as `icinga`), sudo (sudoers) may be needed

-Important Notes:
+**Important Notes:**

 * `--filename` entries are merged with the default file list.
 If the same path appears in both, the user-supplied entry wins.
 Use `--no-default-files` to skip the defaults entirely.
 * The following CIS-recommended files are excluded from the defaults because their ownership differs across RHEL, Debian, Ubuntu and SLES: `/etc/gshadow`, `/etc/gshadow-`, `/etc/shadow`, `/etc/shadow-`.
 To check these, add them via `--filename` with suitable values.